Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

 }
 ```

-with a subtle difference, though.
+There is also another small difference.
 The `FEATURE_EFFECTS` is a `multi` provider token, which means that, when injected, it will contain an array of all provided values.

 So, if you have:

 ```ts
 EffectsModule.forFeature([E1, E2]),